NajilaB/profile/README.md

-# Hi.
+# Hi
-### We are still working on things around here.
+### We are still working on things around here
-## Hopefully you can come back to a much greater content.
+## Hopefully you can come back to a much greater content
-### Wich can only happen if I "commit"enough to the cause.
+### Wich can only happen if I "commit"enough to the cause
 get it ?
-I may aswell became a comediam.
+I may aswell became a comedian